-Social media and social networking are not a new trend anymore, but a rather constant part of our lives.
+Social media and social networking are a rather constant part of our lives.
 Businesses and marketers cannot ignore social media as a way to get in touch with customers.
 Social media networks are useful not only for disseminating messages, but also for engaging clients and providing customer care.
-The Nielsen’s Social Media Report 2012 shows that social media comes of age.
+The Nielsen’s Social Media Report shows that social media comes of age.
 The report’s findings are useful to marketers as they point out the growing number of people browsing the Internet, their habits and the importance of mobile nowadays, as well as sales generated by social networks.

-First and foremost, the Internet is here to stay and social media networks are getting more and more visits from users.
+First and foremost, social media networks are getting more and more visits from users.
 U.S. consumers spent 121 billion minutes on social media sites in July of this year, according to this report.
 This shows a 37% growth to the last year’s number of minutes.
 63% of this year-over-year growth is due to mobile apps and mobile web, 46% of social media users saying they connect using their smartphones and another 16% using their tablets.